-The stock option agreements of our Named Executive Officers provide that, in case of a change of control of the company, all options then outstanding and either assumed or replaced by the successor entity as part of such change of control shall become fully vested if such Named Executive Officers' employment is terminated without cause within twelve (12) months of the change of control.
-All options then outstanding but neither assumed nor replaced by the successor entity shall vest immediately upon the change of control event.
-As of December 31, 2006, the value of the unvested, in-the-money options of our named executive officers that would accelerate upon a change of control, based on the difference between the closing price on the last trading day of the year of \$4.12 per share and the exercise price of the respective options, was as follows:
+The stock option agreements of our named executive officers provide that, in case of a change of control of the Company, all stock options then outstanding and either assumed or replaced by the successor entity as part of such change of control shall become fully vested if such named executive officer's employment is terminated without cause within twelve (12) months of the change of control.
+All stock options then outstanding but neither assumed nor replaced by the successor entity shall vest immediately upon the change of control event.
+As of December 31, 2007, the value of the stock options of our named executive officers that would accelerate upon a change of control, based on the difference between the closing price on the last trading day of the year of \$3.64 per share and the exercise price of the respective options, was as follows: